4 Mar 2004

 I found Sheila tiring but realistic.
 She's a little larger than life, but perhaps not atypical of a cheerful, outgoing woman who has so much love to give that she takes in other children whose parents cannot care for them properly.
 There's a very moving section part-way through the book where Sheila has to consider whether it would be better for her son Douai if Anansi were sent away; as a mother myself I could feel her pain at trying to meet the needs of the two hurting children.

 Other main characters are sympathetically drawn, with the more minor ones being a bit caricatured - not a bad thing as it helped me to remember who was who.
 I did find the number of families a little confusing and sometimes forgot which children belonged to each - but this may have been deliberate.
-There was an overriding sense of a community, of people dropping in on each other, eating meals at different homes every night, with parents not entirely sure which children would be eating supper with them each evening.
+There is an overriding sense of a community, of people dropping in on each other, eating meals at different homes every night, with parents not entirely sure which children would be eating supper with them each evening.
 This 'large family' feeling makes Anansi's revelation all the more disastrous when it happens, potentially rocking the entire foundation of everyone's lives, not just the few who are directly involved in what she reveals.
 This in itself provides quite a contrast to her previous lifestyle.

 I very much enjoyed reading this book, although I found it rather overwhelming in places with so many people, and the fast-paced action.
 While I was eager to know what was going to happen, I found I had to put it down every couple of chapters to take a break, and for my mind to catch up with what I'd been reading!